Associate of Applied Science

 63* credit hours

-This program is specifically designed to prepare and certify students as Information Systems Security (INFOSEC) Professionals, NSTISSI No. 4011and CNSSI No. 4016 Entry Level Risk Analysts or provide current Information Systems professionals with an Information Systems security certification to meet the needs of current and future employer requirements.
-Upon completion of this program, students will receive a university certification of completion, the CompTIA Security+ and EC – Council Certified Ethical Hacker (CEH)™ industry certification in addition to their degree.
-The key is that the program meets the CAE-2Y curriculum certification requirements by the NSA and complies with the DOD 8570 certification.
-The students will participate in the Cybersecurity Challenge Competition with industry partners to demonstrate and apply program knowledge in the capstone class.
+This program is designed to introduce students to contemporary information systems security, information assurance and demonstrate how these systems are used throughout global organizations.
+The focus will be on the key components of information systems assurance and cybersecurity – people, software, hardware, data, security, and communication technologies, and how these components can be integrated and managed to create competitive advantage.
+This program is specifically designed to prepare and certify students as Information Systems Security (INFOSEC) Professionals, NSTISSI No. 4011 and CNSSI No. 4016 Entry Level Risk Analysts or provide current Information Systems security certification to meet the needs of current and future employer requirements.
+Upon completion, students will receive a university certification of completion, the CompTIA Security+ and EC-Council Certified ethical hacker (CEH)™ industry certification in addition to their degree.
+The program meets the CAE-2Y curriculum certification by the NSA and complies with DOD 8570 certification.
+Students will participate in the Cybersecurity Challenge competition with industry partners to demonstrate and apply program knowledge in the capstone class.

 Upon completion, students will be able to: